 Age, awareness, and intoxication are other factors that could affect a trespasser’s ability to recover.
 If the property owner has known for at least 24 hours of someone’s presence on their property, the owner has a duty to protect the trespasser from certain overtly dangerous conditions.

 If the trespasser is young and the property has a hazardous condition that could appeal to the adventurous nature of a child, the property owner has a special duty to provide protection.
-A Ft.
-Lauderdale slip and fall attorney may be able to demonstrate liability under the doctrine of attractive nuisance.
+An attorney may be able to demonstrate liability under the doctrine of attractive nuisance.

 Finally, if a trespasser is under the influence of alcohol or drugs, they will generally have a much more difficult time recovering compensation for injuries they suffer on another person’s property because of the liability limitations in Fla.
 Stat. §768.075(1).